 The biceps brachii runs down the front, or anterior, side of the humerus and makes up approximately 1/3 of the muscle mass of the upper arm.
 As I mentioned before, the 3 standards heads of the tricep make up the other 2/3 of your upper arm mass.

 Two additional parts of the bicep are called brachialis and brachioradialis.
-These are a little muscles on the outside of the bicep that contribute to elbow flexion.
-Typically there is no need to train these specifically, unless you are a bodybuilder.
+These are little muscles on the outside of the bicep that contribute to elbow flexion.
+Typically there is no need to train these specifically unless you are a bodybuilder.

 The primary function of the bicep muscle is to flex the elbow, which moves the forearm towards the shoulder.
-The explains the standard bicep “curl”.
+This explains the standard bicep “curl”.

 I thought about avoiding all compound exercises that exist in the top 5 best exercises for any other muscle group.
 But I can’t.
 The reality is that the top 5 best biceps exercises include a form of rowing and a form of chin-up/pull-down.
 Therefore I will present the top 3 best direct biceps exercises and the top 2 compound exercises that you should use if you want big biceps.